-In 2018 our reported actual VOC emissions were 4.81 tons.
-That is only 1% of the VOC emissions from facilities the DEP monitors in Cumberland County and less than 3% of the VOC emissions in South Portland.
+In 2019 our reported actual VOC emissions were 4.1 tons.
+In 2018 they were 4.8 tons – that was only 1% of the VOC emissions from facilities the DEP monitors in Cumberland County and less than 3% of the VOC emissions in South Portland.

 Settlement with the EPA

 In December of 2019, our settlement with the EPA was approved by the courts.
 The EPA The EPA had alleged that the terminal’s potential to emit (PTE) exceeded certain regulatory thresholds which establish what type of permit a facility must apply for.